OHS Meaning

 While these efforts were a step in the right direction, it was a messy assortment of laws and regulations.
 Rules differed from state to state and weren’t always enforced.

 States with more relaxed policies attracted businesses away from stricter states, and a push was made to scale back regulations.
-A back and forth progression began as the public demanded stricter laws and businesses fought to loosen them.
+A back-and-forth progression began as the public demanded stricter laws and businesses fought to loosen them.

 The piecemeal assortment of regulations finally came to a head in December of 1970 when then-President Richard Nixon signed into law the Occupational Safety and Health Act, becoming the first far-reaching federal law to protect American workers.